sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

 ***Svaramêlakalânidhi,***

 *Genus-Species system*.¹ Indeed he was the first to open, in his book, a separate chapter on *Mêla,* called 'Mêlaprakarana.'
 Sômanath and Venkatamakhi but followed him in this respect, though the latter formulated the Mêlas into, and thereby raised them to the dignity of, a regular code.
 So far, however, as Râmâmâtya was concerned, he merely hinted the *principle* he had discovered; did not care to work it out; but recorded, in his book, only such of the Mêlas as were in vogue during his time.
 We are thankful for the *hint* that he threw; for, it enabled Venkatamakhi to work it out to its logical consequence.
   As for the *Râgas,* Râmâmâtya avoided getting into the labyrinth of their ancient classifications or of their ancient characteristics, but straightaway went to mention the prevailing characteristics of his Râgas as well as the time in which they were usually sung.
-Though, perhaps to err on the safe side, he recited the traditional story of *Mukhâri*being the Sudha-Scale; his whole mind leaned on *Mâlavagowla* which he described as the best of all [Râgas](# "Cf. रागो मालवगौलश्च रागाणामुत्तमोत्तमः।                    Svaramêlakalânidhi.")'.
+Though, perhaps to err on the safe side, he recited the traditional story of *Mukhâri*being the Sudha-Scale; his whole mind leaned on *Mâlavagowla* which he described as the best of all Râgas[^15]'.
 Could this 'leaning' of Râmâmâtya have caused Purandra Dâs to heighten the importance of \[Mâya-\] *Mâlavagowla* and enable it, later on, to brush aside Venkatamakhi's *Kanakângi.*
   Commit mistakes Râmâmâtya did.
 His slipping, for instance, into the out-of-the-way *Mukhâri,* as his Suddha scale, is said to have created a lot of confusion and involved Pundarika Vittala, Sômanath, and even Venkatamakhi into the same mistake, Ahôbala alone escaping.
 Again, in a vain attempt to follow Shârngadêv, he labelled the two-srutied Sudha *Ri*—'Trisruti *Ri'* and was therefore forced to call Sudha *Ga*—Panchasruti *Ri*' instead of 'Chathusruti *Ri*'—and thereby misled Govinda Dikshitar and his son Venkatamakhi into the same pitfall.
   Venkatamakhi's ten charges against Râmâmâtya regarding ten Râgas have been already shown to be unjust, uncalled-for, and even offensive to a degree.
 Even his eleventh charge, which he

+[^15]: "Cf. रागो मालवगौलश्च रागाणामुत्तमोत्तमः।                    Svaramêlakalânidhi."

 --------------------------------------------------------------------------------
   1 Doubtless, the germ of the idea of the Genus-Species system may be found to have existed long before Râmâmâtya.
 But it was covered by some such rubbish as the Râga Râgini-Putra system.
 Hence I state what was allowed to be latent for a long time was made patent by Râmâmâtya and was, later on, codified by Venkatamakhi.